SAP-archive/teched2021-ANA160/exercises/ex2/Spatial_reference.md

-# Exercise 6: 6.Spatial Reference
+# Exercise 6: Spatial Reference

-In this exercise we will build a dimension view with 6.Spatial Reference and associate it with E_mobility-Teched view built in exercise 5.
+In this exercise we will build a dimension view with Spatial Reference and associate it with E_mobility-Teched view built in exercise 5.

 At the conclusion of this exercise your Graphical View will look similar to the image below